August 16–29, 2026

 On August 25, you pick up a rental car and drive the scenic route to Bukhara, stopping at Gijduvan ceramics and historic caravanserais.
 Two nights in Bukhara provide time for the Ark Fortress, Poi-Kalyan complex, trading domes, plus countryside sites using the car.

-On the evening of August 28, you take an overnight train from Urgench to Tashkent, arriving the morning of August 29 with time to freshen up at the Mirzo Boutique Hotel (day use) before your afternoon flight home β€” arriving London at 22:25.
+On the evening of August 28, you board an overnight train from Urgench at 19:00, arriving Tashkent at 08:22 on August 29 with time to freshen up at the Mirzo Boutique Hotel (day use) before your afternoon flight home (15:15), arriving London at 22:25.

 Transport strategy: International flights with Turkish Airlines, direct trains within Uzbekistan, 3-day Sixt car rental (Samarkand–Bukhara section with countryside exploration).